Written by the Dental Fear Central Web Team

-This could have been due to a number of reasons: a dentist starting too early, before you were properly numbed; a dentist having trouble getting you numb; an active infection of a tooth; a painful injection; or you may have been refused local anaesthetic in the past.
+This could have been due to a number of reasons: a dentist starting too early, before being numbed properly; a dentist having trouble getting you numb; an active infection of a tooth; a painful injection; or you may have been refused local anaesthetic in the past.
 You may have had a dentist who wouldn’t stop even though you were obviously in distress and in pain.
 And, of course, some dentists are much more gentle than others – you do get the odd dentist (or dental hygienist) who simply doesn’t care about people’s comfort or who lacks the dexterity required for the job!

 Having dental treatment is not painful if you’re properly numbed up (though if you fear the sensation of numbness, this may not be much of a consolation – see our page on Fear of Feeling Numb).

 But what if I fear the injection?

 There’s a numbing gel which can be applied to your gums first in order to numb them, before you are given the local anaesthetic.
 If you don’t like the sight of needles (and who does?), closing your eyes might help.
 If you are a severe needle phobic, there are both psychological and pharmacological methods (as well as gadgets!) available which can make it easier to receive dental care.
 You can find more information on our needle phobia page.

 The key to minimising pain is in delivering the LA solution as slowly and smoothly as possible.
 It should take about 2 mins for a 2ml cartridge.
 There is a gadget called “The Wand” which is basically a computer controlled syringe which delivers the solution very slowly, although the same effect can be achieved with a good injection technique.